A Quantitative Bound For Szemer\'edi's Theorem for a Complexity One Polynomial Progression over $\mathbb{Z}/N\mathbb{Z}$: Fourier expansion and the inverse theorem

-However, for our application, it is useful for our function to correlate with a dual-like $U^3$ nilcharacter rather than just a nilsequence on a two-step nilmanifold.
-Of course, we can always approximate a Lipschitz function as a sum of nilcharacters via \thref{lipfourier}.
+We can Fourier approximate $F$ along the vertical torus by invoking \thref{lipFourier} to obtain that $f$ correlates with a nilcharacter $F_\xi$ of frequency $\xi$ bounded by $\exp(\eta^{-O(1)})$ with $F_\xi$ being Lipschitz of norm at most $\exp(\eta^{-O(1)})$. \\\\ However, for our application, it is useful for our function to correlate with a dual-like $U^3$ nilcharacter rather than just a nilsequence on a two-step nilmanifold.
+Of course, we can always approximate a Lipschitz function as a sum of nilcharacters via \thref{lipFourier}.
 We shall demonstrate below that in some sense, an $s$-step nilcharacter is equal to its $U^{s + 1}$-dual.
 We will need the following lemma:

 \begin{lemma}\thlabel{word} Let $G$ be a $s$-step nilpotent Lie group and $\Gamma$ a discrete co-compact subgroup.
 For each $(x_\omega)_{\omega \in \{0, 1\}^{s + 1}}$ in $HK^{s + 1}(G/\Gamma)$, there exists a smooth function $P$ of the coordinates $(x_{\omega})_{\omega \in \{0, 1\}^{s + 1}_*}$ with $P((x_{\omega})_{\omega \in \{0, 1\}^{s + 1}_*}) = x_{0^{s + 1}}$. \end{lemma} Here, $HK^{s + 1}(G/\Gamma)$ is the \textbf{Host-Kra} nilmanifold.
 One can find relevant definitions and treatments in e.g., \cite[Appendix E]{GT4} or \cite[Chapter 1.5]{T1}.
 For instance, the proof of the above lemma can be found in \cite[Appendix E]{GT4}. \begin{lemma}[Dual $U^s$ function decomposition, {\cite[Essentially Proposition 11.2]{GT4}}]\thlabel{dualus} Let $F(x)$ be a nilcharacter of frequency $\xi$ and Lipschitz norm at most $M$ on a nilmanifold $G/\Gamma$ of step $s$, dimension $r$, and complexity at most $M$.
 Let $g(n)$ be a polynomial sequence on $G$.
 We may decompose